 Use separate dedicated tools for video conferencing, team chat, and CRM.
 Grasshopper’s narrow scope works if your phone system is genuinely just a phone system.

+The phone system is one piece of your broader operation.
 For your ecommerce platform, Shopify is the foundation that handles most of the operational workflow that a phone system supports (order management, customer communication tracking, payment processing).

-For your theme, Turbo by Pixel Union is what I run on most of my own stores.
+For your theme, Turbo by Out of the Sandbox is what I run on most of my own stores.
 Fast-loading themes with clean schema markup compound your conversion rates because Google rewards page speed and customers convert better on fast sites.
+Domain registration at Namecheap.

-For email, Omnisend handles the post-traffic side.
+For email, Klaviyo or Omnisend handles the post-traffic side.
 Phone calls handle high-intent inbound inquiries.
-Omnisend captures the leads and runs the welcome, cart abandonment, and post-purchase flows that turn website visitors into repeat customers.
+Email captures the leads and runs the welcome, cart abandonment, and post-purchase flows that turn website visitors into repeat customers.

-For bookkeeping, FreshBooks works for most ecommerce operators in their first few years.
+For bookkeeping, Finaloop or FreshBooks works for most ecommerce operators in their first few years.
 Phone system subscriptions are deductible as business communication expenses.
+Other phone options worth considering: Quo for AI-first workflows and RingCentral for enterprise UCaaS breadth.

 For broader business automation, pair your phone system with my complete guide to finding suppliers for the upstream side of building a high-ticket operation.
-And if you are still building the foundational pieces, my complete business formation checklist covers LLC, EIN, banking, and legal entity choices that compound long-term.

 Is Phone.com cheaper than Grasshopper?